Skip to main content

 Create a Pkcs7SignerBase descendant to create a custom signer class.
 This class helps you to retrieve a certificate or a certificate chain, and sign the document hash.
 To calculate the document hash, you can use the DigestCalculator class.
 This class supports the following hashing algorithms: SHA1, SHA256, SHA384, and SHA512.
 Override the Pkcs7SignerBase.DigestCalculator property to return a DigestCalculator instance.

-The code sample below shows the AzureKeyVaultSigner class that is the Pkcs7SignerBase descendant.
+The following code snippet shows the AzureKeyVaultSigner class that is the Pkcs7SignerBase descendant.
 The SignDigest method overload calls the AzureKeyVaultClient.Sign method to sign the calculated document hash with a private key (specified by the keyId variable).

 public class AzureKeyVaultSigner : Pkcs7SignerBase